slowernews/wisdom-tldr/chapters/chapter_1_self.md

 I owe any success to those simple three words: I. Know.
 Nothing.

 I sometimes forget that a group of people blazed the trail I’m enjoying and that another group continues to maintain it without any fanfare.

-“Service to others is the rent you pay for your room here on Earth.” – Muhammad Ali

 Be Impeccable With Your Word.
 Speak with integrity.
 Say only what you mean.
 Avoid using the word to speak against yourself or to gossip about others.
 Use the power of your word in the direction of truth and love. -- Miguel Angel Ruiz